-INTO Manchester are looking for a Full Time Economics teacher to join the teaching team for the International Foundation Programme in January 2017.
-This will be on a fixed term contract until August 2017.
+INTO Manchester are looking for a Full Time Economics teacher to join the teaching team for the International Foundation and International Year One Programmes in January 2019.

-We require well-qualified, enthusiastic and experienced teachers to teach Economics to equivalent of A-level to international students.
-This will involve establishing a sound foundation in the basic principles of Micro and Macro Economics.
-The successful applicants will work on our NCUK International Foundation Programme, teaching the student intake beginning in January 2017.
+We require a well-qualified, enthusiastic and experienced teacher to teach Economics to the equivalent of A-level (International Foundation Programme) and first year undergraduate level (International Year One - FHEQ Level 4) to international students.
+This will involve establishing a sound foundation in the basic principles of micro and macro Economics.

 We require a teacher with a strong track record of academic success and achievement to teach Economics at the INTO Centre on Whitworth Street in the centre of Manchester.
-The successful applicant will have the ability to teach students from a variety of countries and cultural backgrounds, and with different language levels.
+The successful applicant will have the ability to teach students from a variety of countries and cultural backgrounds who speak English as a second language.
 This is an exciting opportunity for an enthusiastic teacher looking to teach in international education.

 As part of our Safeguarding procedures, applicants are asked to note that:

-reference requests will ask specifically whether there is any reason that they should not be engaged in situations where they have responsibility for, or substantial access to, persons under 18;
+- Reference requests will ask specifically whether there is any reason that candidates should not be engaged in situations where they have responsibility for, or substantial access to, persons under 18;

 This role meets the requirements in respect of exempted questions under the Rehabilitation of Offenders Act 1974.
 All applicants who are offered employment will be subject to a Disclosure and Barring Serviced check before the appointment is confirmed.
 This will include details of cautions, reprimands or final warnings as well as convictions.

-For further details and a full job description see http://www.intohigher.com/jobs
+For further details, follow the links, to access our INTO Candidate Privacy Notice and a full job description see http://www.intohigher.com/jobs

 INTO is an equal opportunities employer.